Contents Home

 In 1905 Voynich sold a sheet of painted parchment to the British Museum for 75 Pounds.
 He had acquired it from another English dealer, supposedly representing Columbus landing in America.
 However, he (or his staff) recognised that the flag on the illustration must have been from much later, so suggested that it represented Cortez.
 Upon inquiry from the British Museum, the provenance could not be convicingly traced back further than a previous French dealer.
 Some time after 1930, this was first suspected to be a forgery from the hand of the so-called 'Spanish Forger' (K.9), but later it was ascribed to an unknown forger.
 All this happened after Voynich's death.

 In 1908 he acquired the famous antiquarian book store Franceschini in Florence, located in the Palazzo Borghese (IMAGE).
-It was a vast treasure trove, absolutely filled with incunabula (see note K.7).
+It was a vast treasure trove, which he described as "absolutely filled with incunabula" (see note K.7).
 His 24th catalogue was published in 1908, after opening the Florence shop, and it was titled: "A Catalogue of rare books, printed in the XV., XVI. and XVII.
 Centuries, not to be found in the British Museum".
 In 1909 he moved his London office from Soho Square 1 to the more upmarket address of 68 Shaftesbury Avenue.
-After this, he moved his interest from cheap 15th C prints to illuminated manuscripts.
+After this, he moved his interest from inexpensive 15th century prints to illuminated manuscripts.
 He carefully approached Belle da Costa Greene of the Morgan Library with some 20 illuminated manuscripts for sale which he rated at values of 400-800 pounds.
-In December 1912 he made his first sale to Morgan: Augustine s De Civitate Dei (1467) for 1200 pounds (K.10).
+In December 1912 he made his first sale to Morgan: Augustine's De Civitate Dei (1467) for 1200 pounds (K.10).
 He also developed the habit of looking for items hidden in the bindings of newly acquired old books and manuscripts (K.11), leading to several interesting discoveries such as the earliest xylography from Cracow (in cyrillic), a map related to Magellan's voyage around the globe and sets of early playing cards.

-In 1912 he returned from another European trip with probably his best catch ever, a collection of valuable manuscripts supposedly from an unspecified castle in Austria, which attracted very regular visitors to his book shop (K.13).
+In 1912 he returned from another European trip with probably his best catch ever, a collection of valuable manuscripts, which attracted very regular visitors to his book shop (K.13).
 This included his famous cipher MS, and the Vitae Patrum supposedly with paintings from Giotto, possibly the most valuable item he ever handled (K.14).
-Two valuable manuscripts from this collection, originating from the library of Matthias Corvinus, had already been sold (via two intermediary dealers) to the Morgan Library in July 1912.
+Two valuable manuscripts from this collection, originating from the library of Matthias Corvinus, had already been sold (via two intermediary dealers) to the Morgan Library before July 1912.
+This set of books had been sold to him in complete secrecy, and Voynich simply said that he discovered it in some chests in a castle in Austria, a story he later had to change in some details (K.15).

 The American Anne M. Nill became his new secretary and managed the New York office of his book business.
 He brought his prime collection of manuscripts and early printed books over to the US in January 1915.
 Early that same year he was offering the above-mentioned Vitae Patrum to Belle Greene for US$ 150,000 (30,000 pounds) which she considered preposterous.
 One year later, it was sold to Morgan for half the price.
 After settling in New York he gradually transferred more stock across the Atlantic.
 He retained a small shop in London, which was managed by Herbert Garland.